-In addition to being proactive, unrecognised environmental liabilities and/or permit requirements can prove costly for organisations.
-By executing EDD, an organisation will have awareness of historical environmental aspects and permit requirements that might produce large remedial bills in the future.
+Unrecognised or unforeseen environmental liabilities and/or permit requirements can prove costly for organisations.
+By executing EDD, an organisation will have an awareness of historical environmental aspects and permit requirements that might produce large remedial bills in the future.
 This also allows for the appropriate management measures to be put in place.

-In order to combat the negative impacts of failing to consider EDD, an organisation should undertake an EDD audit.
+To combat the negative impacts of failing to consider EDD, an organisation should undertake an EDD audit.
 Environmental Due Diligence audits are dependent on the size of the organisation, current and historical site activities and the industry sector in which the organisation operates.
-However, all audits tend to include the following (list is not exhaustive):
+However, all audits tend to include the following (the list is not exhaustive):

 - Legal compliance audit;

 - Phase I & II Environmental Site Assessments;